-Electric Vehicles – Priority 1
+Electric Charging Infrastructure - Priority 1

-Climate Change – Priority 2
+Climate Change Proposals - Priority 1

 As the climate change debate evolves, SIGMA believes the government should not promote solutions that pick winners and losers in the technology space.
 Instead, government should set a level playing field on which all technologies can compete to meet transparent goals.
 In determining the requirements for technologies, definitions of terms such as "clean" or "zero emission" must be clear, specific, and based on the best available science.

 The Renewable Fuel Standard (RFS) Program was first enacted in 2005 and expanded in 2007.
 The RFS was intended to displace traditional petroleum-based fuels derived from unstable geographic regions with renewable substitutes that would achieve environmental benefits and diversify supply.
 To implement the program, EPA sets annual blending requirements that establish the amount of biofuel that must be blended into the nation's fuel supply.
 The Agency may adjust the annual blending targets, which were established by Congress, using the agency's statutory waiver authorities.
 Obligated parties (refiners, importers, etc.) must demonstrate their RFS compliance to EPA by retiring sufficient renewable identification numbers (RINs) to satisfy their blending obligations, which are based on the overall motor fuel they produce or import in a given year.
 When the RFS was enacted, Congress believed that fuel demand would increase over time and that biofuels, particularly cellulosic and advanced biofuels (as opposed to corn-based ethanol), would enter the market within the first few years of the program.
 Neither of those assumptions have held true.

 SIGMA supports the rational administration of the RFS program.
 Specifically, SIGMA